Photo courtesy of Michael Mann

 • The Last Stand – Southern Greater Glider in the Western Strathbogie Ranges

-The Strathbogie Ranges once supported about 100,000 ha of Southern Greater Glider (Petauroides volans) habitat, split roughly 50/50 between the western and eastern Strathbogies.
-This habitat occurred and still occurs above 400 m asl and is comprised primarily of the Ecological Vegetation Class Herb-rich Foothill Forest (EVC 23), with smaller areas of Damp Forest and […]
+The Strathbogie Ranges once supported about 100,000 ha of Southern Greater Glider (Petauroides volans) habitat, split roughly 50/50 between the western and eastern Strathbogie Ranges.
+This habitat occurred, and still occurs, above about 400 m asl and is comprised primarily of the Ecological Vegetation Class Herb-rich Foothill Forest (EVC 23), with smaller areas of Damp […]

 • Drawn to the flame!
 Diversity, detail and beauty